collaborativebioinformatics/SVHack_Mendelian/README.md

 <img src="https://github.com/collaborativebioinformatics/SVHack_Mendelian/blob/main/salsaValentinaIlustration.jpeg?raw=true">

-## Background
+# Background

 Mendelian inconsistency in SV calls can indicate two possibilities: challenges in SV calling leading to false positive or negative calls across the trio, or a genuine de novo SV.
 De novo SVs are rare, with an estimated rate of 0.16 de novo SVs per genome in healthy individuals.
 Despite their rarity, de novo SVs have been associated with human disease, including autism spectrum disorder, which has approximately 0.206 de novo structural variant events in this population [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8059337/].
 In addition, benchmarking studies have used the rarity of de novo structural variants to support the validity of their SV calls under the assumption than any calls inconsistent with Mendelian inheritance are incorrect [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8454654/, https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-2366-2, https://www.science.org/doi/10.1126/science.abf7117].
 Here, we aim to investigate putative de novo SVs to either validate them as genuine, which could assist in diagnosis of rare disease, or use their properties to inform strategies for more accurate SV calling.

-## Method: Verification of de-novo SVs from trios (diseased child; healthy parents) via visualization and local assembly of complex variants
+# Method: Verification of de-novo SVs from trios (diseased child; healthy parents) via visualization and local assembly of complex variants

 Candidate de novo SVs can be identified from trios as variants that do not follow Mendelian inheritance patterns. :warning: Explain this more.
 True de novo SVs are expected to be rare; however, in practice, a high rate of inconsistent SVs will be identified, indicating false positives or negatives due to noise inherent in SV calling and merging.
 Using a publicly available trio :warning: Citation, we created a ‘naive’ de novo SV candidate list, and developed a QC-framework tool that enables users to visualize the alignments in inconsistent SV regions across the trio and create a local assembly of every de novo SV candidate locus to aid in confirmation of the variant as either a de novo SV or an incorrect call.

+SalsaValentina is an integrated pipeline for Mendelian inconsistency of SVs.
+We demonstrate the pipeline using the Genome in a Bottle (GIAB) Ashkenazim trio (HG002, HG003, HG004) sequenced on Sequel II System with 2.0 chemistry and aligned to GRCh38 (available at: HG002: https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/PacBio_CCS_15kb_20kb_chemistry2/GRCh38/HG002.SequelII.merged_15kb_20kb.pbmm2.GRCh38.haplotag.10x.bam, HG003: https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG003_NA24149_father/PacBio_CCS_15kb_20kb_chemistry2/GRCh38/HG003.SequelII.merged_15kb_20kb.pbmm2.GRCh38.haplotag.10x.bam, HG004: https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG004_NA24143_mother/PacBio_CCS_15kb_20kb_chemistry2/GRCh38/HG004.SequelII.merged_15kb_20kb.pbmm2.GRCh38.haplotag.10x.bam).
+SVs are called using Sniffles2 (https://www.nature.com/articles/s41592-018-0001-7, https://github.com/fritzsedlazeck/Sniffles).
+To merge the SV calls into a single VCF, two methods are compared: multi-sample SV calling using Sniffles2 and variant merging with SURVIVOR :warning: parameters for survivor?
+(DOI:10.1038/NCOMMS14061, https://github.com/fritzsedlazeck/SURVIVOR).
+Each of the resulting merged VCFs is annotated for Mendelian inconsistencies using the mendelian plugin to bcftools (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3198575/, https://samtools.github.io/bcftools/howtos/plugin.mendelian.html).
+The positions of each SV inconsistent with Mendelian inheritance is extracted from the merged VCFs and samplot is used to visualize the region of each variant in each member of the trio (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02380-5, https://github.com/ryanlayer/samplot). :warning: Local assembly...

 ## Workflow

 <img src="https://github.com/collaborativebioinformatics/SVHack_Mendelian/blob/jdh/SVoverview.drawio.png">

 # Usage